Aquses/IoT-humidity-temperature-project/README.md

 ![Alt text](images/thingspeak_stats.png)

 # Finalizing the design

-![Alt text](images/setup1.jpg)
-![Alt text](images/setup2.jpg)

-# Final thoughts
-The project was successful, I managed to connect everything and send date to ThingSpeak.
+In conclusion, the project was successful, I managed to connect everything and send date to ThingSpeak.
 The programming with python was not hard, because I had written on it before.
 Connecting everything was also easy, because I also had some of the experience with Raspberry Pi Pico.
 And of course now I know that my room has enough humidity.

+![Alt text](images/setup1.jpg)
+![Alt text](images/setup2.jpg)